Ego psychology

 Ego psychology is a school of psychoanalysis rooted in Sigmund Freud's structural id-ego-superego model of the mind.

 An individual interacts with the external world as well as responds to internal forces.
-Many psychoanalysts use a theoretical construct called the ego to explain how that is done through various ego functions.
+Multiple psychoanalysts use a theoretical construct called the ego to explain how that is done through various ego functions.
 Adherents of ego psychology focus on the ego's normal and pathological development, its management of libidinal and aggressive impulses, and its adaptation to reality.

 History

 Early conceptions of the ego

 Sigmund Freud initially considered the ego to be a sense organ for perception of both external and internal stimuli.
 He thought of the ego as synonymous with consciousness and contrasted it with the repressed unconscious.
 In 1910, Freud emphasized the attention to detail when referencing psychoanalytical matters, while predicting his theory to become essential in regards to everyday tasks with the Swiss psychoanalyst, Oscar Pfister.
 By 1911, he referenced ego instincts for the first time in Formulations on the Two Principles of Mental Functioning and contrasted them with sexual instincts: ego instincts responded to the reality principle while sexual instincts obeyed the pleasure principle.
 He also introduced attention and memory as ego functions.